Nickchapman3773/Uranium-Fever/README.md

 - Tammer:
 	- Download <a href="https://drive.usercontent.google.com/download?id=1m3LUeY-z_Fm_S9MayG41ZUw-jgvrJkVu&export=download&authuser=0" onclick="window.open('https://drive.usercontent.google.com/download?id=1m3LUeY-z_Fm_S9MayG41ZUw-jgvrJkVu&export=download&authuser=0', '_self');">Tammer</a>.
-	- Click the Install a New Mod from Archive icon in the top left corner of MO2 (it looks like a floppy disc).
+	- Click the `Install a New Mod from Archive` icon in the top left corner of MO2 (it looks like a floppy disc).
-	- Select the Tammer download from your Downloads folder.
+	- Select the `Tammer download` from your `Downloads folder`.
 	- Name it `[NoDelete] Tammer`.
-	- Select `Replace` when prompted "Mod Exists".
+	- Select `Replace` when prompted `Mod Exists`.
-	- Right click the Tammer mod, click information, right click `Tammer's NIF-Bashed Armor Mega-Pack.esm`, and click hide.
+	- `Right click the Tammer mod`, click `information`, right click `Tammer's NIF-Bashed Armor Mega-Pack.esm`, and click `hide`.
 > [!warning]
-> Failure to hide the Tammer plugin wil lresult in your game behaving inappropriately.
+> Failure to hide the Tammer plugin will result in your game behaving inappropriately.
-- ghouls:
+- Ghouls:
-	- Download <a href="https://drive.usercontent.google.com/u/0/uc?id=1NR506TBf_flkbwlhpyvNEEb1EX3MrUYv&export=download" onclick="window.open('https://drive.usercontent.google.com/u/0/uc?id=1NR506TBf_flkbwlhpyvNEEb1EX3MrUYv&export=download', '_self');">ghouls</a>.
+	- Download <a href="https://drive.usercontent.google.com/u/0/uc?id=1NR506TBf_flkbwlhpyvNEEb1EX3MrUYv&export=download" onclick="window.open('https://drive.usercontent.google.com/u/0/uc?id=1NR506TBf_flkbwlhpyvNEEb1EX3MrUYv&export=download', '_self');">Ghouls</a>.
-	- Click the Install a New Mod from Archive icon in the top left corner of MO2 (it looks like a floppy disc).
+	- Click the `Install a New Mod from Archive` icon in the top left corner of MO2 (it looks like a floppy disc).
-	- Select the ghouls download from your Downloads folder.
+	- Select the `Ghouls download` from your `Downloads folder`.
-	- Name it `[NoDelete] ghouls`.
+	- Name it `[NoDelete] Ghouls`.
-	- Select `Replace` when prompted "Mod Exists".
+	- Select `Replace` when prompted `Mod Exists`.
 - FeralGhoulsHD:
 	- Download <a href="https://drive.usercontent.google.com/u/0/uc?id=1OYPU7JlcgZktNvz-hsdGYfkUF1ZV88m_&export=download" onclick="window.open('https://drive.usercontent.google.com/u/0/uc?id=1OYPU7JlcgZktNvz-hsdGYfkUF1ZV88m_&export=download', '_self');">FeralGhoulsHD</a>.
-	- Click the Install a New Mod from Archive icon in the top left corner of MO2 (it looks like a floppy disc).
+	- Click the `Install a New Mod from Archive` icon in the top left corner of MO2 (it looks like a floppy disc).
-	- Select the FeralGhoulsHD download from your Downloads folder.
+	- Select the `FeralGhoulsHD download` from your `Downloads folde`r.
 	- Name it `[NoDelete] FeralGhoulsHD`.
-	- Select Replace when prompted "Mod Exists".
+	- Select `Replace` when prompted `Mod Exists`.
 - Wasteland Clothing HD:
 	- Download <a href="https://drive.usercontent.google.com/download?id=1QEbvwiJ6UPxTnElyjuf--RKVfwtmtChm&export=download&authuser=0" onclick="window.open('https://drive.usercontent.google.com/download?id=1QEbvwiJ6UPxTnElyjuf--RKVfwtmtChm&export=download&authuser=0', '_self');">Wasteland Clothing HD</a>.
-	- Click the Install a New Mod from Archive icon in the top left corner of MO2 (it looks like a floppy disc).
+	- Click the `Install a New Mod from Archive` icon in the top left corner of MO2 (it looks like a floppy disc).
-	- Select the Wasteland Clothing HD download from your Downloads folder.
+	- Select the `Wasteland Clothing HD download` from your `Downloads folder`.
 	- Name it `[NoDelete] Wasteland Clothing HD`.
-	- Select `Replace` when prompted "Mod Exists".
+	- Select `Replace` when prompted `Mod Exists`.

 ## Disable Base Address Randomization
 > [!Tip]
 > This step can prevent unforeseen crashes.

-- Open Windows Security from the Start Menu.
+- Open `Windows Security` from the `Start Menu`.
-- Open App & Browser Control in the left sidebar.
+- Open A`pp & Browser Control` in the left sidebar.
-- Open Exploit Protection Settings under Exploit Protection.
+- Open `Exploit Protection Settings` under `Exploit Protection`.
-- Set Force Randomization for Images (Mandatory ASLR) to "Use Default (Off)."
+- Set `Force Randomization for Images (Mandatory ASLR`) to `Use Default (Off)`.

 ## Creating Exclusions
 > [!tip]
 > This process prevents windows from blocking MO2 and associated mod files from loading.

-- Open Windows Security.
+- Open `Windows Security`.
-- Open Virus & Threat Protection.
+- Open `Virus & Threat Protection`.
-- Click Manage Settings under Virus & Threat Protection Settings.
+- Click `Manage Settings` under `Virus & Threat Protection Settings`.
-- Scroll down and select Add or Remove Exclusions under Exclusions.
+- Scroll down and select `Add or Remove Exclusions` under `Exclusions`.
-- Select the Uranium Fever Installation Location.
+- Select the `Uranium Fever Installation` location.
-- Add another exclusion for the Wabbajack Installation location.
+- Add another exclusion for the `Wabbajack Installation` location.
 - This process will also need to be done for any third-party antivirus.

 ## Disabling Steam Overlay